sadielinks/react-portfolio-20/README.md

 ### User Story

 ```
-AS AN employer
+AS AN employer looking for candidates with experience building single-page applications
-YOU WILL view a potential employee's deployed portfolio of work samples
+I WANT to view a potential employee's deployed React portfolio of work samples
-SO THAT you can review samples of their work and assess whether they're a good candidate for an open position
+SO THAT I can assess whether they're a good candidate for an open position
 ```

 ## Screenshots